ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 aligned around common outcomes.
-The Partnership Council endorses the Umbrella 2.0 Program’s annual work program and budget after which the World Bank allocates program resources to
+The Partnership Council endorses the Umbrella 2.0 Program’s annual work program and budget after which the World Bank allocates program resources to individual activities.
-individual activities.

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a healthcare setting, likely a clinic or hospital waiting area.
-The layout includes a doorway through which the scene is viewed, with two people visible inside the room.
+The image shows a hospital or clinic setting.
+The layout is as follows:

-Key elements:
-- A woman standing and holding a baby dressed in yellow.
-The woman is wearing a colorful traditional outfit with shades of yellow, red, and purple.
+- A woman dressed in a colorful (yellow, orange, red, and white pattern) traditional outfit is standing towards the right side of the frame.
+She is holding a baby wrapped in yellow clothes.
-- Two plastic chairs are present; one white chair is empty and located near the wall on the left-hand side, and one blue chair occupied by another person seen from the back.
+- Behind her, there are two blue plastic chairs, one of which is occupied by another woman wearing a pink and white patterned outfit seated with her back to the camera.
+- On the left side of the frame, there is a white plastic chair.
-- The background features glass windows with posters and notices affixed to them.
+- The room has white lower wall paneling and glass windows or partitions on the upper half with various posters attached.

+The key elements include:
+- The woman and baby as the focal subjects.
+- Chairs indicating a waiting area.
+- Informational posters on the glass partition, which appear related to healthcare.

-Text in the image (in Bengali):
+Text visible on the posters (in Bengali language):
-- The most prominent poster on the left window reads the heading "রেজিস্ট্রেশন" (Registration) in red at the top.
+- The poster on the left has the heading "রেজিস্ট্রেশন" (Registration).
-- Below this heading, there is a circular graphic likely related to pregnancy or maternal care, accompanied by smaller Bengali text likely about services or information for pregnant women.
-- On the right window, partial text reads "কাউন্সেলিং ফার্মেসী," which translates to "Counseling Pharmacy."
+- The poster on the right has the words "কাউন্সেলিং" (Counseling) and "ফার্মাসী" (Pharmacy).

-Overall, the image depicts a mother and baby at a health facility, with informative posters about maternal care and services in the background, suitable for an annual development report focused on healthcare or maternal and child health programs.
+Overall, the image likely depicts a mother and child in a healthcare setting, possibly part of a maternal or child health program, fitting the theme of an annual development report in health services.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p16_img1.png)